Dr. Oz Helps Save Man Who Collapsed at Newark Airport

 It was around this time that Oz and his family were coming off of the same flight.
 As "The Dr. Oz Show" host told TMZ, he was heading toward the carousel when his daughter yelled out, "Daddy!
 Daddy!
 Come quick."

 Oz and Croissant worked together to perform CPR and clear the man's airways.
 Backup arrived minutes later.
-According to Valens, Officers Michael Bock, Matthew Vecchione and Daniel Olbrich administered oxygen and deployed a defibrillator on the man.
+Officers Michael Bock, Matthew Vecchione and Daniel Olbrich administered oxygen and deployed a defibrillator on the man, according to Valens.

 Dr. Oz's Big Plans After the Coronavirus Pandemic

-Valens stated that, after several more rounds of CPR, the man began to breathe on his own and was stabilized.
-The spokeswoman said the man, who was identified as a 60-year-old New Jersey resident, was then transported to a nearby hospital's intensive care unit, where he is undergoing further evaluation.
+After several more rounds of CPR, the man began to breathe on his own and was stabilized.
+The man, who was identified as a 60-year-old New Jersey resident, was then transported to a nearby hospital's intensive care unit, where he is undergoing further evaluation, Valens said.

 Croissant told Valens he didn't initially recognize Oz because "everyone wears masks" amid the ongoing coronavirus pandemic.
 But according to the spokeswoman, after Croissant made the connection, he thought, "What better help to have than a cardiac surgeon?"